aftermaxth/training-hub-V2/README.md

 # Training Hub V2

 A coaching web app I built to write training and publish it to the runners I coach.
-No framework, no build step — vanilla HTML, CSS, and JavaScript on top of Supabase.
+Just vanilla HTML, CSS, and JavaScript on top of Supabase.

 ## Why

-I'm a mechanical engineering student.
-Nothing about this is in my lane, and that was deliberate — I wanted to understand where the front end and back end actually meet, so I built something I'd use every day: a tool for coaching.
+I wanted to understand how to use front end and back end, so I built something that would challenge me.

 The design is mine.
-Every screen, every function, what the athlete sees versus what the coach sees, was on paper before a line of code existed.
-Claude wrote the code.
+Took along time to flesh it out on paper before Claude wrote the code.

 ## Stack